josealvarez97/Distributed_Servers_System-Simulator/README.md

 ## What is considered **ONE** operation?
 - Every rotation of **Hard Disc**. (rotating from 1 to 4 or any other number is an operation)
 - Consuming an element from the **Processing Queue**.
-- Reorganize / Reordering the **RAM**.
+- Operate **RAM**.
 - Executing a **Complete Request** (example, making everything neccesary to sum SUM, multiply in MUL, divide in DIV)

 ## OPTIMIZATIONS / EXTRAS

-**We claim that we always assign a request to the server in best conditions.**
+**We claim that we always assign a request to the server in best conditions to attend it.**
 How?

-We formulate a formula we called ***serverRank***.
+We formulated a formula that we called ***serverRank***.
 It measures how difficult is for a server to attend a request at the current tick, based on the *serverDegree* , *requestsWeight* and *serverOperationsPerTick*.
 It is computated as follows:

       serverRank = (serverDegree * requestsWeight) / serverOperationsPerTick